trongphuongpro/eLinux_CRC32/README.md

 # CRC32calculator
-The implement of CRC-32 algorithm in C.
+The implementation of CRC-32 algorithm in C.